Elimination Diet Meal Plan & Recipes for Gut Healing

 - Bagged coleslaw mix (without the dressing)

-- Spring mix or other salad greens, just not romaine lettuce as it is mostly water
+- Spring mix or other salad greens

 - Frozen cauliflower rice

 - Shredded chicken thighs or chicken breast.
-Cook up 1-2 pounds of boneless skinless (because that is easiest to shred) chicken in an instant pot or slow cooker with some bone broth, salt, and pepper and then shred it with a fork.
-If cooking is not your thing, pick up a roast chicken from the grocery store, but check ingredients to be sure it is Paleo.
+Cook up 1-2 pounds of boneless skinless (because that is easiest to shred) chicken in an instant pot or slow cooker with some bone broth, salt, and pepper, and then shred it with a fork.
+If cooking is not your thing, pick up a roast chicken from the grocery store, but check the ingredients to be sure it is Paleo.
 You can also make pulled pork by cooking pork shoulder the same way.

 - Ground meat (beef or pork) cooked with Paleo seasoning of your choice, such as taco seasoning or sausage seasoning